 For example, a request from a surfer in Dublin to view a website hosted in London seldom travels directly from Dublin to London; it is likely to be sent via the Americas should this be the fastest route (as measured in milliseconds).

 The problem is that the further data has to travel, the more it deteriorates or fades.
 Repeaters are pieces of hardware that amplify or refresh the stream of data.
 Boosting the data signals enables the data to circumnavigate the globe yet arrive intact at its final destination.

-In order to connect the various lower order networks which make up the vastness of the Internet, various types of equipment are used.
+Various types of equipment are used to connect the various lower-order networks that make up the vastness of the Internet.
 These include bridges, gateways, and hubs.